I’m crazy about skincare. Actually, I’m serious about skincare.

 About 6 months before our wedding I started getting facials once a month.
 After trial and error with my aesthetician, we found that my skin loves glycolic acid.
 We would do a pretty vigorous plant peel once a month, which would leave my skin glowing for the rest of the week.

 When I discovered that you can dramatically improve your skin with a peel at home, rather than going to get a facial, I was totally game.
 I always thought that these heavy duty products were reserved for professionals!
 Not the case.

-I was gifted the Serious Skincare facial peel and gommage, but didn’t expect much out of them.
+I was gifted the Serious Skincare facial peel and gommage, but didn’t expect much out of it.
 In fact, as a style and beauty blogger, brands send me stuff to try all the time.
 So between you and me, it is really special when something stands out.

 I did some intense research before using these Serious Skincare products.
 The glycolic gommage facial and facial peel both received numerous rave reviews from ladies who see less wrinkles, improvements in skin discoloration, and the overall glow effect.
 They keep ordering over and over again!
 So I had to see for myself.

 The glycolic gommage mask is a gritty face mask that tingles when you put it on.
 You leave it on for 10 minutes (I did it in the morning while I caught up on my Instagram) then massage it into your face as you rinse it off.